control.StateSpace

 y &= C x + D u

 where u is the input, y is the output, and x is the state.
+State space systems are usually created with the ss factory function.

 Parameters

-A, B, C, D
+A, B, C, Darray_like

-System matrices defining the input/output dynamics.
+System matrices of the appropriate dimensions.

 System timebase.
 0 (default) indicates continuous time, True indicates discrete time with unspecified sampling time, positive number is discrete time with specified sampling time, None indicates unspecified timebase (either continuous or discrete time).